stembarb/DA--World-Cup-Data/README.md

 pip install -r DA--World-Cup-Data/requirements.txt
 ```

-4. Open Jupter Notebook, and run the project.
+4. Open Jupter Notebook, and run the project or open `web_scraping.py` in your code editor.

 ## Contributing